How much chlorine should be added to a hot tub? To find the right chlorine level for your hot tub, follow these steps:

 Depending on your hot tub size and use, as a general guideline, you may need:

 Ready to elevate your wellness experience with AquaSolus?
-We offer a range of hydrotherapy-focused hot tubs inspired by nature, engineered to maximize relaxation and enhance your lifestyle.
+We offer a range of hydrotherapy-focused hot tubs inspired by nature, engineered to maximise relaxation and enhance your lifestyle.
 Whether you’re a new spa owner or a seasoned enthusiast, AquaSolus has a model to match your wellness goals.

-Visit our website to explore our full collection and connect with a nearby showroom to see your favorite models in person.
+Visit our website to explore our full collection and connect with a nearby showroom to see your favourite models in person.
 Don’t forget to check out our Hot Tub Owner’s Hub for more expert advice on keeping your AquaSolus hot tub in perfect condition.